cloud4rpi/docs/docs/plans-and-pricing.md

 ## The Free Tier

 You receive 5k free [packets](/faq/#what-are-packets) every month.
-This is enough to send data to the cloud every five minutes for a month.
+This is enough to send data to the cloud every ten minutes for a month.
 The table below compares different packet spending rates:

 |                            | 1 packet per 10 minutes | 1 packet per 5 minutes | 1 packet per minute |
 | -------------------------- | ----------------------: | ---------------------: | ------------------: |